Volta Trucks: History

-In May 2022 Volta Trucks confirmed its entry strategy for products, services and manufacturing, into the North American market.
-The plan will see the first Volta Zero vehicles operating in Los Angeles by the end of 2023.
-Initially introducing a ‘Pilot Fleet’ of 100 Class 7 trucks in mid-2023, to be evaluated by US customers, ahead of a roll out of production vehicles in 2024.
+In May 2022, Volta Trucks confirmed its entry strategy for products, services, and manufacturing for the North American market.
+The plan will see the first Volta Zero vehicles operating in Los Angeles by the end of 2023 by introducing a ‘Pilot Fleet’ of 100 Class 7 trucks in mid-2023.
+This fleet will be evaluated by US customers, before a scaling up of production for US Volta Trucks in 2024.

-In June 2022, Volta Trucks announced the production of its first Volta Zero vehicle at its manufacturing facility at Steyr Automotive, Austria.
-The start of series production of customer specification vehicles is due to start in early 2023.
+In June 2022, Volta Trucks announced the production of its first Volta Zero vehicle at its manufacturing facility in Steyr, Austria.
+Series production of customer specification vehicles is due to start in early 2023.